Pudrick/Pudrick/README.md

 - 🌱 Want to learn lots of awesome things.

-- ⚡ Fun fact: Usage of spaces instead of tab is the only source of evil.
+- ⚡ Fun fact: Using spaces instead of tabs is the root of all evil.